If a website is created on the web and it’s not linked anywhere, does anyone actually see it?

 Promoting your website no matter your budget

 There have never been more options to promote your website, even if your budget is limited or nonexistent.
-With free channels like social media marketing and improving your SEO in combination with paid email marketing and PPC advertising, the barrier to increasing website traffic has never been so low.
+With tons of digital marketing courses and free channels like social media and SEO, in combination with paid email marketing and PPC advertising, the barrier to increasing website traffic has never been so low.
 However, you should make sure that you’re exploring multiple promotional avenues to get the maximum benefit from each method of promotion.